J3yT/ReadMeGenerator/README.md

 - [License](#license)

 ## Installation
-installation steps
+d

 ## Usage
-examples of use
+d

 ## License
-License the application is covered under: BOOST
+License the application is covered under: APACHE

 ## How to Contribute
-ways to contribute
+d

 ## Tests
-tests
+d

 ## Questions
-This is the link to my github profile: https://github.com/J3yT If you would like to reach out with any additional questions this is my email: @exampleEmail@example.com
+Link to github profile: (https://github.com/d) <br>
+If you would like to reach out with any additional questions this is my email: d